Yaa-Kali-Python/skills-github-pages/_posts/2025-04-27-SMB-Authentication.md

 Port 445/tcp is associated with SMB and the service ‘microsoft-ds’ has known weaknesses.

 I ran smbclient, it will try to connect to the remote server/host.
 It checks if authentication is needed.
 If required it asks for a password for your ‘local’ username.
-For someone reason it automatically used my local machines name.
+For some reason it automatically used my local machines name.
 It didn’t ask for a username.

 Let’s see what the shares are on the SMB server by using the command: